Disney to release new 'Star Wars' film on December 18, 2015

 Actors Ben Affleck and Jennifer Garner officially filed for divorce nearly two years after the Hollywood A-list couple split, the Los Angeles Times reported.

-LOS ANGELES The next movie in the "Star Wars" franchise will arrive in theaters on December 18, 2015, Walt Disney Co said on Thursday, two weeks after producers hired a new writer to shepherd the script into production.
+LOS ANGELES The Walt Disney Co (DIS.N) will bring the next movie in the "Star Wars" franchise to theaters on December 18, 2015, the company said in a statement on Thursday.

-Disney purchased "Star Wars" producer Lucasfilm for $4.05 billion in 2012 and promised at least three more films in the series, one of the biggest movie franchises of all time.
+Disney purchased "Star Wars" producer Lucasfilm for $4.05 billion in 2012 and promised at least three more films in the series, which ranks as one of the biggest movie franchises of all time.

-"This, obviously, is one of the most important movies we have in the next few years, and we've chosen a date we believe will allow the creative team the time to make a great film," Disney chief executive Bob Iger said in a conference call with Wall Street analysts.

-The pre-Christmas date puts the film's release in the prime holiday movie season, a departure for the "Star Wars" franchise.
-The previous six films have all been released in May, in time for the summer movie season.

 Filming of the new movie, currently called "Star Wars: Episode VII," is set to begin in spring 2014 and will be directed by J.J.
 Abrams, who is best known for directing the most recent films in the "Star Trek" science fiction series.